Syrikal/Emissive-Dragons/README.md

 "Eyes" textures disappear whenever the dragon closes its eyes, including blinking.
 If present, they override and replace the dragon's usual Eyes texture!
 In Community Edition, they also only affect the dragon's head and neck.
 If you want different eye glows for female dragons, add a female variant eyes texture; otherwise they use the same one as the males.

-"Glow" textures apply across the whole body and change to their alternate version when the dragon is asleep, unless "different sleeping glow" is turned off in config or no alternate is provided, in which case they keep using the default "_glow" file.
+"Glow" textures apply across the whole body and change to their alternate version ("glow_sleep") when the dragon is asleep, unless "different sleeping glow" is turned off in config or no alternate is provided, in which case they keep using the default "_glow" file.

 If no sleeping glow texture is provided, the mod will default to the regular glow; if no female glow is provided it will default to the male.
 If you want to disable the glow for a particular sex or sleep status, rather than not adding a texture file, add an empty one.